 How to Apply Interiority to Telling

-Here’s an example of Good Telling, using the principles of interiority:
+Here’s an example of how to describe emotion via Good Telling, using the principles of interiority:

 The heavy red curtain cut them off from the audience and the lights.
 Moxie stood, feeling heavy and rooted to the stage, and looked around, her eyes adjusting to the darkness as the clapping started in the house.
 This was it.
 The last curtain call.
 The last time she’d teeter on the brink of insanity as Ophelia.
 The last time she’d peek out from the wings and watch the audience nod along and mouth the words as Tobin, with a deep, slow breath, launched into the “To be or not to be” soliloquy.
 The last time she’d get to tape the fake blood packet into his vest backstage, right before he went off to his fateful last duel scene.
 Moxie snapped to attention as the curtain swung up again.
 Tobin materialized beside her and grabbed her hand.
 The last time for that, too.
 When would she ever have such a perfect excuse again?
 The audience beyond the footlights, clapping and shouting, blurred, and she threw on her most dazzling smile, blinking away the tears.

-Now, whether you think the sample itself is “good” or not, you can see that you got more insight into Moxie’s character, into the context of her situation, and into the specifics of her emotions with the second example than you did with the Bad Telling snippet.
+Now, whether you think the sample itself is “good” or not, this is clearly an improved example of how to express feelings in words.
+You got more insight into Moxie’s character, into the context of her situation, and into the specifics of her emotions with the second example than you did with the Bad Telling snippet.

 An Example of Physical Emotion Clichés

-Let me introduce you, then, to another version of Bad Telling: Physical Telling.
+Let me introduce you, then, to another version of how to describe emotion via Bad Telling: Physical Telling.

 The drape lowered on the scene, giving Tobin enough time, Moxie knew, to get out of his royal casket and join the rest of the cast for curtain call.
 She wiped at her eyes, hoping she wasn’t smearing her make-up.
 Her heart hammered, but it wasn’t the rush of finishing the show.
 Not this time.
 She hugged herself, her arms crossed tight.
 Tobin jogged up, fixing her with a dazzling smile.
 He tilted his head.
 There was a twinkle in his eye, something she couldn’t quite read.
 She relaxed her arms.
 Her hand grabbed his.
 The curtain swung up again and she felt a flush creeping up her cheeks.